Energy prices are going down in April

 Fix your prices

-Switch to our fixed price tariff2for peace of mind.
+Switch to a fixed price tariff3 and you could save even more.
 And if we launch an even cheaper tariff, you can move to it at any time with no exit fees.

-Don’t miss out on the chance to get some incredible savings with our Half-Price Weekends3, where you can enjoy half-price electricity4every Saturday and Sunday between 11am and 4pm.
+Don’t miss out on the chance to get some incredible savings with Power Saver4, where you can choose when you switch on half-price electricity5 at selected times throughout the whole week.

 Unlock My ScottishPower rewards

-With My ScottishPower5 rewards you earn points which can help you save on your energy bills.
+With My ScottishPower6 rewards you earn points which can help you save on your energy bills.
 It’s our way of saying thank you.

 Future predictions: price cap changes

-Our current forecast shows that prices are expected to go up at the April 2026 price cap review, as outlined below.
+Our current forecast shows that prices are expected to go down at the July 2026 price cap review, as outlined below.
 Looking for peace of mind and stable rates?
 You can lock in your prices today with our fixed price tariff.
 If we launch a cheaper tariff, our customers can move to it any time with no exit fees.

 Future predictions: price cap changes

-Our current forecast shows that prices are expected to go up at the April 2026 price cap review, as outlined below.
+Our current forecast shows that prices are expected to go down at the July 2026 price cap review, as outlined below.
 Looking for peace of mind and stable rates?
 You can lock in your prices today with our fixed price tariff.
 If we launch a cheaper tariff, our customers can move to it any time with no exit fees.

 Simple ways to manage your energy